najmi9/blog-nextjs/blog/posts/react-symfony-integration.md

 composer require api
 ```
 #### 5.Configure database in your **.env** file
-You can also use a sqlite database for developpment, but we will use phpMyAdmin to manage database.
+You can also use a sqlite database for development, but we will use phpMyAdmin to manage database.
 ```bash
 DATABASE_URL=mysql://user:password@127.0.0.1:3306/database_name?serverVersion=5.7
 ```